embeddedartists/labtool/fw/COMPILE.md

 Compiling LabTool Firmware
 ==========================
-The LabTool Firware is for the LPC4370 on the LPC-Link2 board.
+The LabTool Firmware is for the LPC4370 on the LPC-Link2 board.
 It is only available with a SRAM version (no FLASH) so that the LabTool application can always load the latest version in runtime.

 Requirements
 ------------